Johari19/BWS/README.md

 - Python 3.x
 - Thats it!

+Once downloaded:
+- Open bws.py
+- Paste url
+- Inspect element the info that you want on the page
+- Input element and class

 My script auto installs and imports modules needed to scrape the web!
 Have fun!